facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 If the `auto_title` option is enabled in the [Highlight extension](./highlight.md), the title will be auto populated with the name of the lexer used to highlight the code (unless `title` is manually specified).
-In the example below, no `title` is specified, but the the title is extracted from the Python lexer.
+In the example below, no `title` is specified, but the title is extracted from the Python lexer.

 ````text title="Automatic Titles"
 ```python